 - Consume enough caffeine while you are driving.
 Whether it is coffee or another beverage, caffeine can help to keep you alert.
 However, caffeine is never a substitute for getting rest.
 Also, if you drink too much caffeine, it may make you jittery and lead to other safety issues.

 Impacted by Drowsy Driving?
-Contact the Injury Attorneys in Charlottesville
+Contact the Injury Attorney in Charlottesville

 It is important to know what steps to take after a traffic collision.
 If you or someone you love has suffered injuries in a traffic crash caused by a suspected drowsy driver in Charlottesville or elsewhere in Virginia, you may be able to file a claim for compensation.
-Allow an experienced car accident attorney to assist you.
+Allow an experienced Kendall Personal Injury attorney to assist you.